HGH Injection Dosage and Administration

 There are safer ways to optimize HGH and testosterone without the risks involved with HRT.
 Hormone replacement therapy is for those who cannot make enough of their own hormones any longer, not a young and healthy person who already has plenty.
 The body doesn't know what to do with all the extra hormones except to try to break them down and do away with them and that is why side effects occur.

-The link to our page that provides information about side effects is found in the left menu of this page, if you are interested.
+The link to our page that provides information about side effects is found on this page, if you are interested.

 I know this is not the information you were hoping to receive but we do not support the use of any prescription hormones or drugs without a doctor's consent and management.
 I hope you will re-think your plans and decide that any short term benefits you might see are not worth the long term effects these drugs may cause you.